$2 Trillion Debt Crisis Threatens 100 U.S. Cities

 The Voluntary City: Choice, Community, and Civil Society, edited by David T. Beito, Peter Gordon, and Alexander T. Tabarrok

 Housing America: Building Out of a Crisis, edited by Randall G. Holcombe and Benjamin Powell

 Street Smart: Competition, Entrepreneurship, and the Future of Roads, edited by Gabriel Roth

 Property Rights: Eminent Domain and Regulatory Takings Re-Examined, edited by Bruce Benson

 To Serve and Protect: Privatization and Community in Criminal Justice, by Bruce L. Benson

 Can Teachers Own Their Own Schools?
 New Strategies for Educational Excellence, by Richard K. Vedder

-Tags: Bailouts, Budget and Tax Policy, Civil Society, Corruption, Economics, Europe, Money and Banking, Nationalization, Police, Power, Privatization, Property Rights, Socialism, Taxation, The State, Urban Issues, Welfare
+Tags: 60 Minutes, Bailouts, Barcelona, Budapest, Budget and Tax Policy, California, Chris Christie, Civil Society, Corruption, default, Detroit, Economics, Europe, Florence, government bankruptcy, Guardian, Istanbul, Lisbon, Madrid, Money and Banking, Moody's, Naples, Nationalization, New York, Police, Power, Privatization, Property Rights, Socialism, Tabarrok, Taxation, Taxes, The State, urban crisis, Urban Issues, Venice, Welfare